Overlap Between Design Patents and Trade Dress in Patent and Trademark Litigation

 Designs and eye-catching aesthetics of a product in today’s competitive market are equally important as that of the functionality of the product.
 Both design patent and trade dress plays a significant role as both represents two distinct yet interconnected forms of Intellectual property and influence patent success by enhancing market distinction and by establishing brand identity.

-Understanding Design Patents and Trade Dress Protection
+Understanding Design Patents

 Overlap Between Design Patents and Trade Dress

-Factors affecting patent and trademark litigation outcome
+Factors affecting patent and trademark litigation outcome:

 - Commercial Success